automate-website/jwebrobot/README.md

 Note that the element reference currently exports the underlying [selenium webelement api].
 The direct access is an experimental feature and may be subject to change in the future releases.

+## IFrame Scoped Elements
+A single set of filter criteria can not be applied across multiple documents, thus if the desired element is located within a different document on the same page (e.g. iframe), it might be accessed by pointing to the target document within the parent filter criteria):

+    ensure:
+        selector: input[type=username]
+        parent:
+            selector: iframe[src=login]

 ## Source Build

 An executable JAR can be created by executing the _package_ Maven goal: